minglwang/Predictive-Inference-of-Heart-Diseases/README.md

 The code for calculating the confidence interval is given in [confidence_interval.m](#).

-Given the *age* and *medication* Use our method, we calculate the non-parametric prediction region.
-The prediction of new patient \# 1 is calculated using the learned predictor above,
+Given the *age* and *medication* of the new patients,  we calculate the non-parametric prediction region using the above method.
+The prediction of new patient # 1 is calculated using the learned predictor above,

 <p align = "center">
 <img src="https://tex.s2cms.ru/svg/%5Chat%7By%7D_%7B%231%7D%3D%5Cphi%5E%7BT%7D(x_%7B%5C%231%7D)%5Chat%7B%5Cbeta%7D" alt="\hat{y}_{#1}=\phi^{T}(x_{\#1})\hat{\beta}" />